 While the Salesforce acquisition of Tableau garnered everyone’s attention on the 10th of this month, there was another news on the same day that went completely unnoticed.
 Rival tool Power BI by Microsoft had announced a slew of changes to the features including new AI capabilities.

-Power BI has long been seen as a formidable force in the self service BI space, leaving a slew of other tools behind in terms of adoption.
+Power BI has long been seen as a formidable force in the self-service BI space, leaving a slew of other tools behind in terms of adoption.
 Yet, it was still regarded as a laggard in the leading tools in the industry – Tableau & Qlik.
 One big reason quoted by analysts for able to surpass the 2 giants is how relatively new this tool is.

 A bit of history

 Power BI, though in works since 2010, was officially released to the general public only in 2015.
 By 2015, BI space had already matured well.
 There were at least 100 players in this space if not less, trying to get a piece of the industry that was growing and shown great response.
 Tableau itself was founded almost a decade earlier in 2003.
-So, in that regard Power BI was a very late entrant to the market.
+So, in that regard, Power BI was a very late entrant to the market.

 What worked for Power BI

 Power BI worked because of Microsoft, or more specifically because of Microsoft Office.
 Excel has been the bread and butter for all data analysis job since the beginning of the century.
-Even data analysts that adopted a self service BI tool still used Excel for a myriad of work.
-Infact, a BI tool came into the picture when the current requirements of an organization far exceeded the capabilities of Excel.
+Even data analysts that adopted a self-service BI tool still used Excel for a myriad of work.
+In fact, a BI tool came into the picture when the current requirements of an organization far exceeded the capabilities of Excel.

 What Microsoft needed was something in between SSRS & Excel, a combination of database querying capabilities and an interface to visualize that data.
-So initially, Power BI was a pack of plugins for Excel that offered string of features like database connectivity and enterprise security.
+So initially, Power BI was a pack of plugins for Excel that offered a string of features like database connectivity and enterprise security.
 It was later introduced as a standalone product in 2015.

 Power BI quickly gained prominence, primarily due to the following reasons:

 - Microsoft offered a free version that had some curtailed features but worked great for most requirements for data analysts.
-Compare that to a 14-day trial version for tableau, most analyst started moving to Power BI
+Compare that to a 14-day trial version for tableau, most analysts started moving to Power BI

 - Power BI had an Excel type intuitiveness that gelled well with analysts that had an inclination towards Excel